Malicious URL Detection using Machine Learning: A Survey: Malicious URL Detection

 These approaches try to analyze the information of a URL and its corresponding websites or webpages, by extracting good feature representations of URLs, and training a prediction model on training data of both malicious and benign URLs.
 There are two-types of features that can be used - \emph{static} features, and \emph{dynamic} features.
 In static analysis, we perform the analysis of a webpage based on information available without executing the URL (i.e., executing JavaScript, or other code) \cite{ma2011learning,ma2009beyond,ma2009identifying,eshete2013binspect}.
 The features extracted include lexical features from the URL string, information about the host, and sometimes even HTML and JavaScript content.
 Since no execution is required, these methods are safer than the Dynamic approaches.
 The underlying assumption is that the distribution of these features is different for malicious and benign URLs.
 Using this distribution information, a prediction model can be built, which can make predictions on new URLs.
-Due to the relatively safer environment to extracting important information, and the ability to generalize to all types of threats (not just common ones which have to be defined by a signature), static analysis techniques have been extensively explored by applying machine learning techniques.
-In this survey, we focus primarily on the static analysis techniques where machine learning has found tremendous success.
+Due to the relatively safer environment for extracting important information, and the ability to generalize to all types of threats (not just common ones which have to be defined by a signature), static analysis techniques have been extensively explored by applying machine learning techniques.
+In this survey, we focus on static analysis techniques where machine learning has found tremendous success.
 Dynamic analysis techniques include monitoring the behavior of the systems which are potential victims, to look for any anomaly.
 These include \cite{canfora2014detection} which monitor the system call sequences for abnormal behavior, and \cite{tao2014suspicious} which mine internet access log data for suspicious activity.
 Dynamic analysis techniques have inherent risks, and are difficult to implement and generalize.

-In the following, we formalize the problem of malicious URL detection as a machine learning task which allows us to generalize most of the existing work in literature.
+Next, we formalize the problem of malicious URL detection as a machine learning task (specifically binary classification) which allows us to generalize most of the existing work in literature.
 Alternate problem settings will also be discussed in Section \ref{sec:ml}.